Financial Contagion in a Generalized Stochastic Block Model: Applications

 we derive that $(\hat{z}^M)^{1,2}>0$ for any ex post infection $M$ such that $\P(M=0,A=2)>0$ (that is, infecting some banks in the second subsystem) and hence also $(\hat{z}^M)^{1,1}>0$ by the form of $f^{1,1}(\bm{z})$ (see above).
 By the same means as before, we hence conclude that in fact $\hat{\bm{z}}^M\geq\bm{z}_0(I)$ and so the lower bounds derived above still hold.
 In particular, this means that every howsoever small initial shock to the second (possibly resilient) subsystem causes the default of a lower bounded fraction of banks in the second subsystem.
 That is, by connecting to the non-resilient subsystem the a priori possibly resilient second subsystem becomes non-resilient as well.

 \end{example}

-To better understand the phenomenon in Example \ref{ex:non-res:subsystem}, consider the following example: Let
+To better understand the phenomenon in Example \ref{ex:non-res:subsystem}, we specify all parameters explicitly: Let

 for $w_1>1$ and $w_2>0$.
-It is then easy to confirm that the type-$1$ subsystem is in fact non-resilient and the type-$2$ subsystem resilient.
-(Both subnetworks are Erd\"{o}s-R\'{e}nyi random graphs.
-In the first subnetwork every edge is contagious, in the second none is.)
-Additionally, we assume $\P(A=1)=\P(A=2)=1/2$ and $W^{\pm,1}\vert_{A=2} = W^{\pm,2}\vert_{A=1} = w_3 >0$.
+The parameters $w_1$ and $w_2$ are then a measure for how strongly connected the respective subsystems are and it is easy to confirm that the type-1 subsystem is in fact non-resilient whereas the type-2 subsystem is resilient.
+Both subnetworks are Erd\"{o}s-R\'{e}nyi random graphs.
+In the first subnetwork every edge is contagious and because of $w_1>1$ there exists a giant component (a component of size $\lambda n$ for some $\lambda>0$).
+As soon as one vertex in the giant component defaults, the entire giant component defaults.
+The second subnetwork can be easily seen to be resilient by analysing the respective functional.
+Additionally, we assume that both subsystems have the same size and edges from subsystem $1$ to subsystem $2$ are as likely as edges from subsystem $2$ to subsystem $1$, i.e. $\P(A=1)=\P(A=2)=1/2$ and $W^{\pm,1}\vert_{A=2} = W^{\pm,2}\vert_{A=1} = w_3 >0$.
+The parameter $w_3$ is a measure for how strongly interconnected the different subsystems are.
 In particular,

 and hence it must hold that $z_0^{2,1}(I) = (2w_1)^{-1}w_3\,z_0^{1,1}(I)$ resp.~$z_0^{1,2}(I) =(2w_2)^{-1}w_3\,z_0^{2,2}(I)$.
 The problem then reduces to $f^1(z^1,z^2) = 0$ and $f^2(z^1,z^2)=0$, where $z^1:=z^{1,1}$, $z^2:=z^{2,2}$ and